 -

 Encourage Exploration and Discovery: Avoid simply telling students how to use the blocks.
 Instead, create opportunities for them to explore and discover the concepts for themselves.
 Pose open-ended questions and encourage them to experiment with the blocks to find solutions.
-For instance, instead of directly explaining regrouping, you could ask, "You have 15 units.
+As an example, instead of directly explaining regrouping, you could ask, "You have 15 units.
 Can you make a long out of these units?"

 -